 1. Oscillation You can never really tell when James Murphy’s being sincere, whether he’s making fun of others or making fun of himself.
 “Pow Pow”’s his statement of philosophy—“from this position / I can totally see how the decision was reached”—which is a sort of pragmatist-PoMo enlightenment: acknowledge perspective’s providence on truth and then turn… Continue reading Oscillation / Fashion

 As I understand it, the idea in Benjamin Hoffman's "Poets are intelligence assets" is that there's all this ambient information about specific cultural moments which is packed into a text unintentionally.
 My impression is past theorists have called this, loosely, "ideology," though the word carries deep-politic connotations.
-"Worldview" may be a better term, but I'm not… Continue reading Poets are Intelligence Assets”
+"Worldview" may be a better term, but I'm not… Continue reading Poets are Intelligence Assets

 The art historian Jack Flam (2014) refers to this aspect of abstraction as “a new claim on truth.”
 By dismantling perspective, abstract art requires our brain to come up with a new logic of bottom-up processing.
 The work of Mondrian relies heavily on the brain’s early steps in processing objects, steps that depend on line… Continue reading Abstraction & Processing